 1 wong bok cabbage, cut into 3 cm slices (also known as Chinese cabbage or napa cabbage)

 1-5 Tbsp Korean chilli powder

 4 spring onions, sliced

 Place cabbage in a large bowl, sprinkle with salt, and gently massage.

 Allow to sit until the cabbage has softened.

 Press the cabbage down into the bowl and cover with water.

-Drain and rinse under cold water then drain thoroughly, squeezing out excess liquid.
+Drain, then rinse under cold water, then drain thoroughly, squeezing out excess liquid.

-Make a paste out of the sugar, garlic, ginger, chilli flakes, nori fish and sauce (if not using fish sauce add 2 tablespoons of water).
+Make a paste out of the sugar, garlic, ginger, chilli flakes, nori fish and sauce (if not using fish sauce add 2 Tbsp of water).